Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**17 AUGUST**
+Finish the 8100 words dissertation.Edited 2 interview videos, figured out how to user Adobe Media Encoder to speed up the render in PR so that I can cut video with ease.

 **16 AUGUST**
 Made the loading animation for website, although not yet successfully make it work.
 Add hover bubble to call-to-action buttons.